Ira P. Robbins

-Ira P. Robbins is an American legal scholar and Professor of Law at American University Washington College of Law, specializing in criminal law.
-He is the university's Barnard T. Welsh Scholar.
+Ira P. Robbins is Distinguished Professor of Law and Barnard T. Welsh Scholar at American University Washington College of Law, where he specializes in criminal law.

 Early life and education

-Robbins attended The University of Pennsylvania, where he received an A.B.
+Robbins attended The University of Pennsylvania, where he received an A.B. degree.
 Robbins later graduated from Harvard Law School, receiving a juris doctor.

 Career

-Robbins served as a Supreme Court Fellow from 1985 to 1986.
+Robbins served as a Supreme Court Fellow from 1985 to 1986, training federal judges on habeas corpus and supporting the Federal Judicial Center.